-We are fully committed to ensuring that the Academy is accessible to all children, on either site, and will always be happy to discuss individual requirements where necessary.
+We are fully committed to ensuring that High Street Academy is accessible to all children, and will always be happy to discuss individual requirements where necessary.
 The Academy has a number of ways in which it is accessible to all:

-- Designated disabled parking space in the main car park on High Street site - Accessible toilet facilities; on High Street Academy site it is in the Nursery building and on Millbay Academy site it is in the main reception. - On the Millbay Academy site there is a lift situated on the lower level to provide access to the upper levels.
-Please note, currently there is not a lift on the High Street Academy site. - The Academy grounds on both sites are accessible for all children.
+- Designated disabled parking space in the main car park on High Street site - Accessible toilet facilities; on High Street Academy site it is in the Nursery building located on the ground floor and are accessible to all.
 Please see our Accessibility Policy for further details.